COOPER MOUNTAIN ELEMENTARY SCHOOL

 If you pick your child up in a car, or walk to school to meet your child, we will follow the normal procedure unless you have indicated differently in the Emergency Closure plan.

 On a delayed opening schedule, school will open exactly two hours later than usual.
-We will open the doors at 10:15, and students need to be in their classrooms at 10:30.
+We will open the doors at 10:20, and students need to be in their classrooms at 10:30.
 There is no morning breakfast service on a delayed opening day.
-We will never have a delayed opening on early release Wednesdays.

 When Buses Are on Snow Routes